Meet The Team Behind InSession Film

 We are movie cinephiles and this website is dedicated to our love of art and film.
-Regardless of genres, actors, composers or directors, we love discussing and analyzing everything that is movies and film.
-You can hear us discuss a variety of topics on the InSession Film Podcast, whether it be reviews, lists or other film related discussion.
+Regardless of type or genre, art house or mainstream, whatever it may be, we love discussing and analyzing everything that is movies and film.
+You can hear us discuss a variety of topics on the InSession Film Podcast, whether it be reviews, lists or other film-related discussions.
 We also feature written reviews and other content throughout the site as well that we hope you enjoy as well.
 Here’s a little bit about us:

 JD is a co-founder of InSession Film, the lead host of the InSession Film Podcast, and manager of all the day-to-day activities.
-He is also a member of the Online Film Critics Society for writing reviews as part of InSession Film.
-He’s been a film fanatic all his life and has been passionate about talking movies for a long time.
-His love and heart for film is second to none.
-As someone who has a background in broadcasting, along with his love of film, movie podcasting just made sense.
-He loves the themes of love, hope and courage that you can get from all types of film.
+He is also a member of the Critics Choice Association and Online Film Critics Society for writing reviews as part of InSession Film He’s passionate about film discussion and creating dialogue that helps form new perspectives.
+Film has not only been an outlet for entertainment, he believes it’s a tool that can help foster how we look at the world.
+Whether it be on a mic or at the bar, those are the best conversations to have.
+So, as someone who has a background in broadcasting, movie podcasting just made sense.
 Additionally to film, JD is also a huge sports lover, with hockey and football being his favorites.
 He’s a huge University of Michigan fan and lover of all Detroit sports.
 He has a B.A. in Communications from Bowling Green State University in Ohio.
 You can follow him on Twitter @RealJDDuran.

 Nguyen loves films so much he flew across the Pacific to be close to and write about them.
 He joined InSession Film in June 2017, not long after he got his bachelor’s degree in journalism at the University of Houston (go Coogs!).
 Prior to entering our family, he has bylines — guess what most of them are about — at Cooglife, his school’s arts/culture magazine, and Houston Chronicle plus Austin Chronicle, where he interned.
 He is a member of the Houston Film Critics Society and the Online Film Critics Society.
 Nguyen initially only had eyes for films with car chases, but over time he welcomed more genres into the fold (and declared sci-fi to be his favorite!), a crucial step toward realizing his mission to add some Vietnamese, or Asian, presence in the film-writing realm.
 Outside of films, Nguyen likes to cook and go to car shows.
 He claims to know how to make posterior-kicking ca phe sua da and equally so omelette.
 Connect with him on Facebook (@nguyen.le.334) or on Twitter @nle318.